databrary/policies/jobs/datavyuqa.md

 ### Summary

-The Databrary project seeks a creative and flexible QA engineer to test and enhance an open source multi-platform desktop video data analysis application (datavyu.org).
+The Databrary project seeks a creative and flexible quality assurance engineer to test and enhance an open source multi-platform video data analysis application (datavyu.org).
 You would provide an interface between developers and academic users, with many opportunities to employ and expand your Java and Ruby programming skills.

 Databrary (databrary.org) is a web-based data library where scientists who collect and analyze video will store and share their data openly with other researchers.